Introduction to Business Process Management

 What is Business Process Management?

-Gartner defines Business Process Management as:
+Gartner defines Business Process Management1 as:

 “A discipline that uses various methods to discover, model, analyze, measure, improve, and optimize business processes.
 A business process coordinates the behavior of people, systems, information and things to produce business outcomes supporting a business strategy.
 Processes can be structured and repeatable or unstructured and variable.
 Though not required, technologies are often used with BPM.
 BPM is key to aligning IT investments to business strategy.”